rulewis/journey-optimizer.en/help/using/preview.md

     ![](assets/send-proof-button.png)

-1. From the **[!UICONTROL Send proof]** window, in addition to the test profiles, type in your recipient's email and click **[!UICONTROL Add]** to send the proof to yourself or members of your organizations.
+1. From the **[!UICONTROL Send proof]** window, type in your recipient's email and click **[!UICONTROL Add]** to send the proof to yourself or members of your organizations.

-    Note that you can add up to 10 recipients for your proof delivery.
+    Note that you can add up to ten recipients for your proof delivery.

     ![](assets/send-proof-button_2.png)

+1. Then, select the **Test profiles** which will be used to personalize the message content.

+    Each recipient of the proof will receive as many messages as the number of selected test profiles.
+For example, if you added five recipient emails and selected ten test profiles, then you will send fifty proof messages, and each recipient will receive ten of them.

-1. Then, select the test profiles who will receive the proof and click **[!UICONTROL Send proof]**.
-You can add a prefix to the subject line of the proof if needed.
+1. You can add a prefix to the subject line of the proof if needed.
 Only alphanumeric characters and special characters e.g., . - _ ( ) [ ], are allowed as prefix to the subject line.

+1. Click **[!UICONTROL Send proof]**.

     ![](assets/send-proof-select.png)